eastgenomics/eggd_multiqc/Readme.md

 ## What data are required for this app to run?
 * config_file.yaml - A config file specifying which modules to run and the search patterns to recognise QC files for each module
-* optional to input a value for target bases coverage calculation above 100x
+* optional to calculate target bases coverage at 200x, 250x, 300x, 500x, 1000x
-* input data that may come from different sources:
+* input data, may come from different sources:
 Option 1:
 * project name and a
 * specific folder (or folder/subfolder) in the project with all QC output files